nodejs/node/doc/api/crypto.markdown

 Creates a credentials object, with the optional details being a dictionary with keys:

-* `key` : a string holding the PEM encoded private key
+* `key` : A string holding the PEM encoded private key
+* `passphrase` : A string of passphrase for the private key
-* `cert` : a string holding the PEM encoded certificate
+* `cert` : A string holding the PEM encoded certificate
-* `ca` : either a string or list of strings of PEM encoded CA certificates to trust.
+* `ca` : Either a string or list of strings of PEM encoded CA certificates to trust.
+* `crl` : Either a string or list of strings of PEM encoded CRLs (Certificate Revocation List)
-* `ciphers`: a string describing the ciphers to use or exclude.
+* `ciphers`: A string describing the ciphers to use or exclude.
 Consult
   <http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT> for details
   on the format.